Tropical storm Idalia expected to become a major hurricane before hitting Florida, forecasters say

 Tropical Storm Idalia intensified early Monday and was expected to become a major hurricane before it reaches Florida's Gulf coast, the National Hurricane Center said Monday, warning of an increasing risk of life-threatening storm surge and dangerous hurricane-force winds in Florida as soon as late Tuesday.

-At 7 a.m.
-Monday, the storm was about 90 miles south off the western tip of Cuba with maximum sustained winds of 65 mph.
-The storm was stationary at the time, the hurricane center said.
+At 11 a.m.
+Monday, the storm was about 80 miles south-southwest off the western tip of Cuba and moving north at 8 mph with maximum sustained winds of 65 mph, according to the National Hurricane Center in Miami.

-The center's update also included a hurricane advisory for the Cuban province of Pinar Del Rio.
+Forecasters said they expected Idalia to become a hurricane later Monday in the Gulf of Mexico and then curve northeast toward the west coast of Florida.

+Idalia could approach Florida on Wednesday with winds of up to 100 mph, according to the latest forecasts from the Hurricane Center.
+That would make it a Category 3 hurricane.

 Get Philly local news, weather forecasts, sports and entertainment stories to your inbox.
 Sign up for NBC Philadelphia newsletters.